Seals for semiconductor applications

 Thermal applications

-Compounds for these applications are required to have excellent thermal stability and maintain integrity at elevated temperatures.
-These are often found in processes such as Oxidation, Diffusion, Annealing, and RTP.
+Compounds for these applications are required to have excellent thermal stability and maintain integrity at elevated temperatures often found in processes such as Oxidation, Diffusion, Annealing, and RTP.

 These processes are extremely challenging for seal materials.
-High thermal load at 300°C with temperature cycling can encourage compression set.
-Additionally, they must be manufactured to limit out-gassing at high temperature to prevent contamination within the process area and offer superior physical properties.
+High thermal load at 300°C with temperature cycling can encourage compression set, and they must also be manufactured to limit out-gassing at high temperature to prevent contamination within the process area and offer superior physical properties.

 Whereas traditional seals might deteriorate and fail in these conditions, our next-generation compounds have excellent chemical and thermal resistance.
 Consequently, they are virtually impervious to extreme fabrication processes, therefore excellent for semiconductor seals.

 Plasma processes are a very hostile and aggressive environment for seal materials.
-The corrosive chemistry at temperatures up to 250°C means that compounds must be chemically and thermal stable across the operating range and must include low-outgassing and low particle count features.
-These applications are varied; from window and door seals, chamber lid seals, valve seals, exhaust flange seals- each requires application knowledge to ensure all technical parameters are met before materials are recommended.
+The corrosive chemistry at temperatures up to 250°C means compounds must be chemically and thermally stable across the operating range.
+Additionally, they must include low-outgassing and low particle count features.
+These applications are varied; from window and door seals, chamber lid seals, valve seals, and exhaust flange seals.
+They each require application knowledge to ensure all technical parameters are met before materials are recommended.

 Ultra High Purity (UHP) materials